 The Feldenkrais Method uses enhancement of one’s awareness to address dormant areas of the self and promote larger and more graceful motions, utilizing the nervous system’s own ability to create change and improve movement.
 The goal of the approach is for those utilizing it to realize potentially constricting habits and movements and learn ways to expand their range of movement.
-By becoming more self-aware, people frequently become better able to involve more of their body in their movements and experience an enhanced sense of physical and emotional functioning and are often able to live more comfortably as a result.
+By becoming more self-aware, people frequently become better able to involve more of their body in their movements and may experience an enhanced sense of physical and emotional functioning.

 Find a Therapist

 The Feldenkrais Method is delivered in two formats: group classes and individual lessons, both of which last between 30-60 minutes.
 People who undertake this treatment therapy are often referred to as students to emphasize the educational focus of the approach.

 - In one-on-one lessons, which are also known as “Functional Integration,” the student has an individualized learning plan, and the teacher guides the student’s movements according to the learning plan through the use of soft, non-invasive touch.